ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 To see a more realistic example of applying these techniques, we will expand upon the example considered above.
 Using only two features before made it easy to visualize the examples, but in practice, we want to include more information for improved accuracy.

 We can start by adding age, which is useful because production at a younger age, when the player may be at a physical disadvantage, is a stronger signal than at an older age.
 (See JuJu Smith-Schuster for a recent example.)
 Next, we will expand our measures of athleticism from just the 40 time to also include the vertical jump and weight.
-Finally, we will add several additional measures of college production: absolute numbers of receptions, yards, and TDs per game, along with market shares of the team's totals of those.
+Finally, we will add several additional measures of college production: absolute numbers of receptions, yards, and TDs per game, along with market shares of his team's totals of those.
 We will include those metrics from their final college season along with career totals.
 Altogether, that brings us to a total of 16 features.

 Above, we looked at only two years of data.
 My full data set goes back to 2000, giving us 420 drafted wide receivers in total.
 This is still a tiny data set, by any measure, which gives linear models more of an advantage since the risks of overfitting are even larger than usual.